Spaghetti Pasta Carbonara

 Spaghetti pasta alla carbonara.
-Luscious and wonderfully indulgent, it takes as long to make as it does to cook the spaghetti.
-The ingredients are simple, just spaghetti (or other long pasta), pancetta or bacon, eggs, Parm, a little olive oil, salt and pepper.
+Luscious and wonderfully indulgent, pasta carbonara takes as long to make as it does to cook the pasta.
+The ingredients are simple—just spaghetti (or other long pasta), pancetta or bacon, eggs, Parmesan, a little olive oil, salt and pepper.
 A silky sauce is created when the beaten eggs are tossed with the hot pasta and a little fat from the pancetta or bacon.

 Did I already mention indulgent?
 Yes, this is not a make-it-everyday recipe.
 This is a I’ve-been-eating-my-kale-for-weeks-and-now-I-want-to-splurge recipe.
 But heck, if you are going to splurge, you may as well do it right.